 For any organization operating in the software development realm, every goal-setting meeting starts and ends with one agenda – faster deployment.
-DevOps as a tool has enabled such companies to set ambitious goals and get there with ease.
+DevOps as a tool has enabled such companies to set ambitious goals and quickly get there.

 To put it simply, businesses that adopt DevOps services help deploy software 200 times as quickly as the ones that are still watching from the sidelines.
-The software deployment done using DevOps services is marked with faster production cycles, easier management, 60 times fewer failures and faster recovery from those failures.
-Therefore, it is hardly surprising that the last couple of years have witnessed a growing number of organizations fully embracing DevOps.
+Software deployment using DevOps services is marked with faster production cycles, easier management, 60 times fewer failures, and faster recovery.
+Therefore, it is hardly surprising that the last few years have witnessed many organizations fully embracing DevOps.

-So, what is it about DevOps automation and services that elevates the results to such a level of efficiency and speed?
+So, what is it about DevOps automation and services that elevate the results to such a level of efficiency and speed?

 Speed and stability being achieved concurrently

-Unlike a traditional software development model where shorter release cycles inevitably mean operating within a largely unstable environment, DevOps solutions foster a development environment where continuous deployment is shadowed with continuous testing and monitoring, techniques are test-driven and processes across the business are driven by agility and automation.
-The combination of all these factors leads to faster time-to-market delivery and reliable operating environments.
+Unlike a traditional software development model where shorter release cycles inevitably mean operating within a largely unstable environment, DevOps solutions foster a development environment where continuous deployment is shadowed with continuous testing and monitoring, test-driven techniques, and business processes are driven by agility and automation.
+Combining all these factors leads to faster time-to-market delivery and reliable operating environments.

 Early detection and faster resolution of errors